Cooking Instructions

 Step 7

-Apply the glaze to the pork loin and allow it to caramelize for the remainder of the cook time.
-Remove the pork loin from heat when it hits 140 degrees F (60 degrees C) internal – it’s going to take it about 10-15 more minutes.
-Your pork loin will carry over to 145 degrees F (62 degrees C) internal while it rests.
+Apply the glaze to the pork loin and allow it to caramelize for the remainder of the cooking time.
+Remove the pork loin from heat when it hits 140 degrees F (60 degrees C) internally – it’s going to take about 10-15 more minutes.
+Your pork loin will carry over to 145 degrees F (62 degrees C) internally while it rests.
 Once your pork loin has rested, it is ready to serve.

 Rate & Review